 Borrowing costs are capitalised as part of the cost of a qualifying asset when it is probable that they will result in future economic benefits to the enterprise and the costs can be measured reliably.
-For the purpose of capitalisation, borrowings can be considered to be of two broad types:
+Other borrowing costs are recognised as an expense in the period in which they are incurred.